Get 20% OFF & Free Delivery

 These pads are a life saver for my kitchen floor and bedroom carpet!
 Just ordered 2 more!

 If your dog's paw-licking habit is left unchecked, it can lead to infections over time.
-Luckily there are practical home remedies you can implement to minimize this behavior.
-From preventative measures to calming treatments, here's what you can do:
+The mainstay of their therapy will be provided by your vet.
+On top of veterinary treatment, there are practical home remedies you can implement to minimize this behavior.
+From preventative measures to calming therapies, here's what you can do:

-Considerusing dog bootiesor socks to act as a physical barrier.
-These can protect any infected areas from further licking.
+Consider using dog booties or socks to act as a physical barrier.
+These can protect any inflamed areas from further licking.
 Be sure to choose booties that are a perfect fit for your dog.
 Look for breathable and comfortable materials that won’t cause further irritation.
 Some dogs may take time to get used to wearing them, so giving them treats as a reward can help with a smooth transition.

 Regular paw care can help keep your dog's paws clean and well-maintained.
-After they've been outside, clean their paws with a damp cloth to remove any dirt or debris they might have picked up.
-Inspect the paws for any cuts, wounds, or foreign objects stuck on their paw pads.
+After they've been outside, clean their paws with a damp cloth to remove any dirt, allergens or debris they might have picked up.
+Inspect the paws for any cuts, wounds, or foreign objects (such as grass awns or burrs) stuck on their paw pads.

-You must also keep your dog's nails trimmed regularly, to avoid any discomfort or pain that long nails may cause while they are walking.
+You must also keep your dog's nails trimmed regularly, to avoid any discomfort or pain that long nails may cause while they are walking, and to ensure the claws do not become ingrown.
 Likewise, taking note of your dog's paw smell can help you determine if there is a problem.
-An unusual odor coming from the paws may indicate an infection due to allergies or parasites.
+An unusual odor coming from the paws may indicate an infection.

 Are dog paw pads supposed to be dry, rough, or cracked?
 The answer is a straightforward: no. A healthy paw pad is smooth and has no cracks.
-Applying a dog-safe moisturizer on a daily basis will keep the pads hydrated.
-To avoid dryness and cracking, apply moisturizer after outdoor activities or under extreme weather conditions.
+Applying a dog-safe paw balm or moisturizer on a daily basis will keep the pads hydrated.
+To avoid dryness and cracking, apply moisturizer after outdoor activities or under extreme weather conditions, but ensure your dog is not licking it off.
 Opt for products specifically formulated for canine paw care to ensure they are dog-safe and effective.

 A balanced diet is essential for your dog's general health, including the skin and paw pads.
-High-quality dog food including critical nutrients such as omega-3 fatty acids, vitamins, and minerals promotes healthy skin and coat.
+High-quality dog food containing plenty of critical nutrients such as omega-3 fatty acids, Biotin, Vitamin E and Zinc promote a healthy skin and coat.
 If you feel your dog's diet is lacking in these nutrients, talk with your veterinarian about dietary changes or supplementation.
 Proper nutrition helps keep their paw pads intact and lowers the likelihood of licking due to skin concerns.

-To effectively make a dog stop licking their paws, it is firstly important to address the root cause of this behavior–whether this is due to allergies and simple discomfort.
-You can treat your dog's paws by offering them a balanced nutritious diet, inspecting and cleaning their paws after walks, and also using moisturizers.
+To effectively make a dog stop licking their paws, it is firstly important to address the root cause of this behavior–whether this is due to allergies, underlying pain or something else..

 By combining these measures, you can maintain your dog's paws healthy and relieve the discomfort caused by excessive paw licking.